Personalis (NASDAQ:PSNL) Issues FY 2021 Earnings Guidance

+Personalis (NASDAQ:PSNL) last released its quarterly earnings data on Thursday, November 4th.
+The company reported ($0.40) EPS for the quarter, meeting the Thomson Reuters’ consensus estimate of ($0.40).
+Personalis had a negative net margin of 68.68% and a negative return on equity of 19.34%.
+During the same period in the prior year, the company earned ($0.27) EPS.
+On average, equities analysts forecast that Personalis will post -1.54 EPS for the current fiscal year.

-In other news, CFO Aaron Tachibana sold 3,152 shares of the business’s stock in a transaction dated Friday, September 17th.
-The stock was sold at an average price of $21.25, for a total value of $66,980.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CEO John Stephen West sold 100,000 shares of the business’s stock in a transaction dated Tuesday, October 12th.
-The shares were sold at an average price of $19.33, for a total value of $1,933,000.00.
+In other news, CEO John Stephen West sold 100,000 shares of Personalis stock in a transaction that occurred on Tuesday, October 12th.
+The shares were sold at an average price of $19.33, for a total transaction of $1,933,000.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Aaron Tachibana sold 3,820 shares of the stock in a transaction on Thursday, September 2nd.
+The stock was sold at an average price of $21.92, for a total value of $83,734.40.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 108,351 shares of company stock worth $2,113,213.
+Insiders have sold 111,952 shares of company stock worth $2,174,574 over the last quarter.
 Company insiders own 7.50% of the company’s stock.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in PSNL.
-BNP Paribas Arbitrage SA raised its holdings in Personalis by 133.5% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 9,057 shares of the company’s stock worth $174,000 after purchasing an additional 5,178 shares during the period.
-Invesco Ltd. raised its holdings in Personalis by 12.5% in the 3rd quarter.
-Invesco Ltd. now owns 17,720 shares of the company’s stock worth $340,000 after purchasing an additional 1,971 shares during the period.
-Wells Fargo & Company MN raised its holdings in Personalis by 97.4% in the 2nd quarter.
-Wells Fargo & Company MN now owns 45,492 shares of the company’s stock worth $1,152,000 after purchasing an additional 22,446 shares during the period.
-Finally, Bank of New York Mellon Corp raised its holdings in Personalis by 14.9% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 124,962 shares of the company’s stock worth $2,404,000 after purchasing an additional 16,174 shares during the period.
-68.52% of the stock is owned by institutional investors.
+A number of hedge funds have recently bought and sold shares of PSNL.
+Invesco Ltd. raised its stake in shares of Personalis by 12.5% in the third quarter.
+Invesco Ltd. now owns 17,720 shares of the company’s stock worth $340,000 after buying an additional 1,971 shares during the period.
+BNP Paribas Arbitrage SA grew its position in shares of Personalis by 133.5% during the third quarter.
+BNP Paribas Arbitrage SA now owns 9,057 shares of the company’s stock worth $174,000 after purchasing an additional 5,178 shares in the last quarter.
+Bank of New York Mellon Corp grew its holdings in Personalis by 14.9% during the 3rd quarter.
+Bank of New York Mellon Corp now owns 124,962 shares of the company’s stock valued at $2,404,000 after buying an additional 16,174 shares in the last quarter.
+Finally, Wells Fargo & Company MN grew its holdings in Personalis by 97.4% during the 2nd quarter.
+Wells Fargo & Company MN now owns 45,492 shares of the company’s stock valued at $1,152,000 after buying an additional 22,446 shares in the last quarter.
+68.52% of the stock is currently owned by institutional investors.

 Personalis, Inc engages in the provision of genomic sequencing and analytics solutions to support the development of personalized cancer vaccines and other next-generation cancer immunotherapies.
 The company was founded by Euan A. Ashley, Michael Snyder, Atul J. Butte, John S. West, and Russ B. Altman in 2011 and is headquartered in Menlo Park, CA.